null-machine/limbus-company-roll-analyzer/index.md

 \+ Rewards technical play more than any other identity
 \+ Playing around S3 tempo sets the standard for what high DPS should look like
-\+ Being a charge unit with an evade lends well to high performance solo or low-sinner clears, and causes her to benefit from being first in the action recipient order
+\+ Being a charge unit with an evade lends well to high performance solo or low-sinner clears, and causes her to benefit from being the first action recipient
 \+ S2 inflicts fragile, rewarding tempo control even further
 \+ Manipulating skill order allows charging and firing S3 on the same turn, resulting in good fragile usage and less dead turns
 \+ Well-known synergy with Telepole and a lesser-known synergy with W Faust's support passive, but relies on neither